Michael Ettlinger

 Michael Ettlinger is a public policy expert, administrator, educator and political advisor in the United States.
 He is a senior fellow at the Institute on Taxation and Economic Policy, a senior fellow at the Carsey School of Public Policy at the University of New Hampshire (where he previously served as the founding director), and an independent author.
 Ettlinger is a fellow with the National Academy of Public Administration, a member of the Federal Reserve Bank of Boston New England Public Policy Center Advisory Board, and a board member of the Just Jobs Network.
 He is also a fellow at the Warren Rudman Center for Justice, Leadership and Public Service and an Affiliate Professor of Law at the Franklin Pierce School of Law.
+Ettlinger has been called a "Moneyball All-Star" by Results for America an organization that works for effective and efficient government.
+In March of 2026 Ettlinger, as part of an initiative commemorating the 250th anniversary of the Declaration of Independence, was named one of 250 public service champions by the National Academy of Public Administration and LocGov250.

 Michael Ettlinger was previously the volunteer co-lead of the Regional Economics and Battleground States Subcommittee of the Biden-Harris campaign's Economic Policy Committee (Joe Biden 2020 presidential campaign), Director of Economic Policy Planning for the pre-election Clinton-Kaine Presidential Transition, Senior Director for Fiscal and Economic Policy Portfolio at the Pew Charitable Trusts, Vice-President for Economic Policy at the Center for American Progress, Director of the Economic Analysis and Research Network at the Economic Policy Institute, Tax Policy Director at the Institute on Taxation and Economic Policy, Tax Policy Director at Citizens for Tax Justice, Counsel at the New York State Assembly, as well holding positions at Public Campaign, Vietnam Veterans of America, the National Veterans Legal Services Project and as a volunteer immigration lawyer for the American Civil Liberties Union.
 His analysis and research has appeared in a wide range of publications, he has testified before Congress and many state legislatures, and he has been frequently quoted in the print media and been a guest on television and radio news and public affairs programs.

 Ettlinger was previously on the advisory group for the Groundwork Collaborative and served on the boards of the Ballot Initiative Strategy Center, Public Works and the Center for Policy Alternatives.
 He was a commissioner on the Maryland Business Tax Reform Commission.